netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 ```
 Replace "tag_name" with the version you intend to use, e.g., "v1.2.8".
 Select the same version when prompted by docker_select_version.sh.

-This process will grab the most recent code and logstash configs from github and replace the version numbers of docker images in the docker-compose files.
+This process will ensure that your are using the correct version of the code and logstash configs and replace the version numbers of docker images in the docker-compose files.

 ## Running the Collectors